Below is a list of some of the cases the firm has handled, not a complete list, and is not a guaranty of future results.

 Doe v.
 Roe Law Firm

-(Confidential Settlement) After obtaining an arbitration award of $825,000 for Klein & Wilson's client, the defendant tried to escape payment by creating new business entities.
-Klein & Wilson filed an action for fraudulent conveyance and related claims, causing the defendant to settle for a confidential amount.
+After Klein & Wilson obtained an arbitration award of $825,000 for its client, the defendant tried to escape payment by creating new business entities.
+Klein & Wilson filed an action for fraudulent conveyance and related claims, causing the defendant to settle.

 Dousette v.
 Minidis